ethyca/fides/docs/fides/docs/guides/reporting.md

 ### Failed request example

 The below request is an `error` state because something failed in the `erasure` step of the `postgres_dataset:payment_card` collection.

-After troubleshooting the issues with your postgres connection, you would resume the request with a POST to the `resume_endpoint`.
+After troubleshooting the issues with your postgres connection, resume the request with a POST to the `resume_endpoint`.

 ```json
 {